mikesanne/JetsonNano/README.md

 This repository contains a CAN MCP2515 Overlay for the Nvidia Jetson Nano

 The Overlay was adapted from a combination of the Seeed-linux-dtoverlays repository as well as the jetson-mcp251x.dts source found in the Linux_for_Tegra source files.
+The makefile has been adapted from Seeed-linux-dtoverlays.

 How to Use